ckapak/sei-project-4/README.md

 ![picture](frontend/src/assets/comment.png)

-## Challenges & Future Improvements
+## Wins & Key Learnings

-I spent a significant amount of time implementing the PostGIS extension and querysets to make the search functionality more sophisticated, so it meant that I couldn't test my React components.
+Because we had one week to build the project, my intention was to start with fewer models and take a steady pace with using Django.
+And I'm really glad that I took this strategy!
+It meant that I could spend a significant amount of time implementing the PostGIS extension and querysets to make the search more sophisticated.

+However I still ran out of time and I couldn't test my React components.
 Nevetheless, I used Insomnia to test every API call to ensure that I could retrieve the JSON data and check the responses.
 I made necessary adjustments when the data returned the wrong response.

 ![picture](frontend/src/assets/insomnia.png)

+## Future Improvements

 I would love to add a component on the SHOW page where users can see a list of places nearby (now that PostGIS is working) and a weather forecast.